Ernyoke/ervin-szilagyi-static-site/src/articles/running-serverless-lambdas-with-rust-aws.md

 If we take a look at the [AWS documentation](https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtimes.html) for Lambda runtimes, we can see that Rust is not on the list of supported languages out of the box.
 Well, that's maybe discouraging at first, but it turns out this is not a huge issue at all.
 There absolutely is support for Rust, in fact, the [official blog post](https://aws.amazon.com/blogs/opensource/rust-runtime-for-aws-lambda/) announcing the Rust implementation for the Lambda runtime is from more than 4 years ago.
 Using this runtime implementation we can build an executable for a Custom Lambda Environment.

-The Lambda runtime implementation for Rust it is a dependency (which in the world of Rust are called crates), that will be packaged with our code.
+The Lambda runtime implementation for Rust is a dependency (which in the world of Rust are called crates), that will be packaged with our code.

 ## Create a Lambda Project using Rust

 The easiest way to create a Lambda project for Rust language is to use [`cargo-lambda`](https://www.cargo-lambda.info/guide/what-is-cargo-lambda.html).
 This can be installed on any OS following the instruction from the [documentation](https://www.cargo-lambda.info/guide/installation.html).
-To create a new project, we can use the this command:
+To create a new project, we can use this command:

 ```bash
 cargo lambda new function-name
 ```

-It will prompt some questions for us asking about the event type we will plan to use to launch the Lambda.
+Running the command it will prompt some questions for us asking about the event type we will plan to use to launch the Lambda.
 Afterward, it will generate the project including the required AWS SDK dependencies based on what trigger we chose.
 For example, for a function that can be invoked by an API Gateway - REST endpoint, `cargo lambda` will generate something like this:

 ```Toml
 [package]